How to buy a car in Germany is sometimes an essential question for foreigners.

 - The pricing is usually more reasonable

-- and you can get a good car for a lower price very often
+- and you can get a good car for a lower price very often, especially in these crazy times

 But the disadvantages are quite obvious: